Inventions and Patents: Everything You Need to Know

 - Similarly, you can reach out to friends or family that you trust.
 Some friends, depending on their background, may have some sound advice to provide you with on your idea or invention.
 Again, remember that you should still have some sort of confidentiality agreement drafted.
 Even if you have trust in your family and friends, the right to keep your invention as a trade secret is lost unless you have a confidentiality agreement drafted and signed.

 If you need help with turning your idea into a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.